-The Office of Superintendent of Public Instruction (OSPI) is initiating this Request for Qualifications (RFQ) to solicit proposals from Consultants who are highly qualified educational specialists with expertise in continuous school improvement systems to act as Continuous Improvement Partners (Partners).
-Continuous school improvement systems are characterized by a focus on: strong leadership, data inquiry, core instructional practices, implementing multi-tiered systems of support and elevating anti-racist practice and identifying, providing, and growing equitable systems of supports within learning communities.
+Therefore, OSPI is initiating this Request for Qualifications (RFQ) to solicit proposals from Consultants who are highly qualified educational specialists with expertise in continuous school improvement systems to act as Continuous Improvement Partners (Partners).
+Continuous school improvement systems are characterized by a focus on: strong leadership, data inquiry, core instructional practices, implementing multi- tiered systems of support and elevating anti-racist practice and identifying, providing, and growing equitable systems of supports within learning communities.
 Partners will offer support and services to identified district and school staff on behalf of students under the specification and direction of the Office System and School Improvement (OSSI).
-Partners will be deployed to work with OSSI, assigned educational service districts and assigned school districts with schools identified for improvement in order to facilitate the development and implementation of continuous school improvement.
+Partners will be deployed to work with OSSI, assigned educational service districts and assigned school districts with schools identified for improvement in order to facilitate the development and implementation of continuous school improvement systems to eliminate equity gaps and improve student outcomes in schools identified for improvement.